-- He typically acts with a sense of urgency under routine conditions. - He generally prefers to work at a slightly hurried pace. - Usually, Oliver starts assignments in a timely manner. - Most likely, he prefers to avoid sedentary or repetitive work. - He may seek to implement new ideas with urgency.
+- He typically acts with a sense of urgency under routine sales conditions. - He generally prefers to work at a slightly hurried pace. - Usually, Oliver starts sales assignments in a timely manner. - Most likely, he prefers to avoid sedentary or repetitive work. - He may seek to implement new ideas with urgency.

-- Work together to set timelines that you're both comfortable with. - Ask him to slow down when you think more concentration would be beneficial. - To help keep him engaged, give him opportunities to take on new responsibilities or projects.
+- Work together to set sales deadlines and quotas that you're both comfortable with. - Ask him to slow down when you think more concentration would be beneficial. - To help keep him engaged, give him opportunities to take on new responsibilities.